Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Discussion

 \section{Discussion}

 }

-The concept of survivorship bias is frequently seen in professional sports, and our paper approaches the topic of aging curves and player dropout in baseball as a missing data problem.
-We utilize multiple imputation with a multilevel structure to improve estimates for the baseball aging curves.
+The concept of survival bias is frequently seen in professional sports, and our paper approaches the topic of aging curves and player dropout in baseball as a missing data problem.
+We use multiple imputation with a multilevel structure to improve estimates for the aging curves.
 Through simulation, we highlight that ignoring the missing seasons leads to an overestimation of the age effect on baseball offensive performance.
-With imputation, we achieve a better aging curve which shows that players actually decline faster as they get older than previously estimated.
+With imputation, we achieve an aging curve showing that players actually decline faster as they get older than previously estimated.

-There are many limitations in our study which leave room for improvement in future work.
+There are notable limitations of our study which leave room for improvement in future work.
 In our current imputation model, age is the only predictor for estimating performance.
-It is possible to include more covariates in the algorithm and determine whether a better aging curve estimate is achieved.
-In particular, we could factor in other baseball offensive statistics (e.g.~home run rate, strikeout rate, WOBA, walk rate,\ldots) in building an imputation model for OPS.
+It is possible to include more covariates in the imputation algorithm and determine whether a better aging curve estimate is achieved.
+In particular, we can factor in other baseball offensive statistics (e.g., home run rate, strikeout rate, WOBA, walk rate,\ldots) in building an imputation model for OPS.
+We can also examine other performance metrics to see how age affects different statistics.

 Furthermore, the aging curve estimation problem can be investigated in a completely different statistical setting.
 As noted in Section \ref{sec:lit}, rather than considering discrete observations, another way of studying aging curves is through a continuous approach, assuming a smooth curve for career performance.
-As pointed out by Wakim \& Jin (2014), methods such as functional data analysis (FDA) and principal components analysis through conditional expectation (PACE) possess many modeling advantages, in regard to flexibility and robustness.
-There exists a number of proposed multiple imputation algorithms for functional data (Ciarleglio et al., 2021; He et al., 2011; Rao \& Reimherr, 2021), which all can be applied in future studies on aging curves in sports.
+As pointed out by \citet{Wakim2014functional}, methods such as functional data analysis (FDA) and principal components analysis through conditional expectation (PACE) possess many modeling advantages, in regard to flexibility and robustness.
+There exists a number of proposed multiple imputation algorithms for functional data \citep{He2011functional, Ciarleglio2021elucidating, Rao2021modern}, which all can be applied in future studies on aging curves in sports.